 Sharon also has a pretty 34-string cherry Celtic harp John built.
 (Click here to see "the harp John built" .)

 For many years, John was the co-chairman of the Midland Dulcimer Festival.
 In November, 2009, after a devestating diagnosis of idiopathic pulmonary fibrosis which has greatly decreased his lung capacity, John was forced to submit his resignation from management of the Midland Dulcimer Festival which has since been revised and is now called the Midland Folk Music Festival.

-The Skaryds' Michigan home is on a pretty, small lake west of Saginaw (in Thomas Township off M-52).
+The Skaryds' Michigan home since 1986 is on a pretty, small lake west of Saginaw (in Thomas Township off M-52).
 (The photo on the left shows view from the opposite side of lake.
 (Our place in middle - brown roof.)

-When in Florida, we work with the Michigan Club on parties, activities, and their website; the Kings Point Baby Boomers; and we take dance lessons every week.
-We also dance every Thursday as well as extra times, John plays banjo Wednesdays with the "Pickers" group, and we both enjoy time in the shade at the South Club pool when we aren't involved in other activities.
+They are totally enjoying their "senior" years.
+When in Florida, Sharon works with the Michigan Club as an officer and on parties, activities, and their website; the Kings Point Baby Boomers; and attend exercise classes and tai chi classes.
+They also attend a gathering of friends every Thursday as well as extra times, John sometimes plays banjo Wednesdays with the "Pickers" group, and she enjoys time in the shade at the South Club pool when not involved in other activities.

 Most important is the fun group of lively friends so they're always going to parties or other social events.